Decision Gate Threat Model

 file_path_rootedanchors withroot_id+ normalizedpath. - RET logic hard limits: DSL inputs capped at 1 MiB with nesting depth 32; serialized requirement inputs capped at 1 MiB with default max depth 32; plan execution stack depth capped at 64 frames; constant pools capped at 65,536 entries.

-- Inflight request caps and optional rate limiting for MCP tool calls.
+429/503, including boundedRetry-Afterusage. - Inflight request caps and optional rate limiting for MCP tool calls.

 - MCP tool calls require explicit authn/authz (local-only by default; bearer or mTLS subject allowlists when configured) with audit logging.

-- Tool visibility filters list/call surfaces; docs search/resources can be disabled.
+/debug/mutation_stats) is protected by the same auth model as MCP tool calls and fails closed (401/403) on unauthenticated/unauthorized requests. - Tool visibility filters list/call surfaces; docs search/resources can be disabled.

 - Tenant authorization hook (if configured) gates tool calls and is audited.